ALSchwalm/transient/docs/images/images.md

 flag, the image will be retrieved using the given protocol, and stored under the provided name in the backend.

-The following image protocols are currently supports:
+The following image protocols are currently supported:

 ### Vagrant